docker/docs/quick-start.md

 In order to add the new plugin and configure HTTPS access to the custom Jenkins image, you need to:

-1. Create text file that defines the new plugin
+1. Create a text file that defines the new plugin
 2. Create copies of the private key and certificate

 All of the above files need to be in the same directory as the Dockerfile you will create in the next step.

 1. Create a build directory called `build`, and change to that new directory:

     $ mkdir build && cd build